-The association ‘Polis’ participates as a partner in the ‘European Educational & Training Resources for Environment & Sustainability’ (‘ETRES’) project supported by the European Union under the Erasmus + program.
-The project aims to build a long-term partnership between four European countries, with a view to jointly developing training elements contributing to the professionalization of educators doing field work in Education for the Environment and for Sustainable Development (EESD), by developing training-action modules.
+The association ‘Polis’ participated as a partner in the ‘European Educational & Training Resources for Environment & Sustainability’ (‘ETRES’ – https://etreserasmus.eu) project supported by the European Union under the Erasmus + program.
+The project aimed to build a long-term partnership between four European countries, with a view to jointly developing training elements contributing to the professionalization of educators doing field work in Education for the Environment and for Sustainable Development (EESD), by developing training-action modules.

 The initial observation is that EESD actors are increasingly being called upon to play a role in supporting the actions of citizens towards ecological transition and sustainable management of resources at the local level.
 This new mission goes far beyond their traditional activities, primarily consisting on raising awareness of environmental issues, …, acquiring knowledge on environmental issues, promoting and adopting new behaviors in terms of energy consumption, waste disposal, transportation … The question that seems to emerge among the people involved in EESD, and which is shared at the European level at the present time is: how to best accompany the territorial dynamics of ecological transition?